-The other great part about AXIOM Cloud is that it can be used with either or both of AXIOM Smartphone and AXIOM Computer to really bring all the different evidence sources together and create a very comprehensive view of the digital evidence.
+The other great part about AXIOM Cloud is that it can be used with either or both of AXIOM Mobile and AXIOM Computer to really bring all the different evidence sources together and create a very comprehensive view of the digital evidence.
 We’ve heard from customers that bringing together all the data, regardless of source, is more important than ever and we wanted to make sure we were completely integrated.

 Magnet Forensics: You mentioned leveraging the AXIOM platform – are there any key features not supported in AXIOM Cloud?

 Tayfun Uzun: Definitely not.
 Actually, it’s a very important point that our customers will be able to access all the powerful examination tools in AXIOM from AXIOM Cloud.
 So, if you are working a child exploitation case, you need to quickly surface the most relevant data – you can extract from the cloud and run Magnet.AI (Ed Note: In AXIOM Magnet.AI is a filter called: Luring Content), and you will have a narrowed list of conversations that are a clear starting point to look for grooming.